5jt/dyalog-cookbook/manuscript/Appendix-02_User-commands.md

 If you use several versions of Dyalog in parallel then you are advised _not_ to add that folder via the configuration dialog box in each of those versions.

 Instead we recommend writing an APL function that adds the folder to all versions of Dyalog currently installed.
 See the chapter [The Windows Registry](./15 The Windows Registry) where this scenario is used as an example.
+The reason is that you can solve the problem for all installed versions with a single function call, and you can repeat that in case you have to re-install any of the versions.

 ## Name clashes